edgd1er/nordvpn-proxy/README.md

 This image is largely based on [jeroenslot/nordvpn-proxy](https://github.com/Joentje/nordvpn-proxy) with dante free socks server added. you can then expose port `1080` from the container to access the VPN connection via the SOCKS5 proxy.

-In short, this container:
+To sum up, this container:
 * Opens the best connection to NordVPN using openvpn and the conf downloaded using NordVpn API according to your criteria.
-* Start a dns server for container resolution
+* Starts a dns server for container resolution
 * Starts a SOCKS5 proxy that routes `eth0` to `tun0` with [dante-server](https://www.inet.no/dante/).

 The main advantage is that you get the best recommendation for each selection.